dpolakovics/soundscape-sync/README.md

 A simple tool to synchronize soundscape audio files with audiobook audio files.

 ## Usage
+On Linux make sure that you have ffmpeg installed

 1. Execute SoundscapeSync
 2. Choose the Folder with the soundscape audio files
 3. Choose the Folder with the audiobook audio files